 I must admit that I am not a liturgist, hence I am reticent to delve into the details of liturgy and inculturation.
 Nonetheless, our basic understanding of the sacraments is that matter and form are necessary for the valid celebration of each sacrament.
 Therefore, these two concepts are sacrosanct, in other words, they cannot be adapted.

 However, the liturgy transcends the matter and form required for the validity of the sacraments.
-For instance, the matter and form for the valid celebration of the Eucharist include a validly ordained priest, the bread and wine prepared from the stipulated plants, and the words of consecration.
+For instance, the matter and form for the valid celebration of the Eucharist include the bread and wine prepared from the stipulated plants, and the words of consecration.
 On the other hand, the choice of songs, the design of vestments, the structure of the altar, the colour of liturgical vessels, etc do not affect validity.
 Therefore, while we observe the official requirements of the Church, it does not preclude that those areas that are adaptable cannot be considered.
 Yet, each adaptation comes with challenges.
 Hence, as much as I argue for inculturation, I am also pragmatic.

 For instance, reflecting on the use of a clay pot of smoke instead of the thurible, I realised that while the clay pot represents our cultural style, fully incorporating it into our liturgy faces some challenges.